oveleon/contao-member-extension-bundle/README.md

 Member Extension for Contao 4 Open Source CMS

 The following functions are added by this bundle:
-- Avatar-Upload (BE/FE)
+- Avatar (BE/FE)
+    - Fallback / Default Image
+- Memberlist
-    - Avatar Default-Image
+- Memberreader
-- _More useful member extensions will follow..._

 ### Avatar
 For the representation of the avatar, a separate module is provided.
 To prepare the avatar upload for the frontend, you only have to select the option "Avatar" in the module "Personal data".